Your Wilderness September 6

 In modern-day words, Jesus just finished a healing crusade to kick off His ministry.
 Massive crowds were attracted to Him, to listen to His teachings and receive their much-needed healings.

-Imagine crowds of people gathering around you, pressing you for prayer, not only is the amount of praying exhausting, it can be very concerning for your safety.
-I had it happen to me in Haiti not to the same extent that Jesus had I’m very sure, and on a much smaller scale.
-People gathered around so quickly that I was getting crowded back into the vehicle, truthfully, I was getting a little scared.
+Imagine crowds of people gathering around you, pressing you for prayer.
+Not only is the amount of praying exhausting, but it can also be very concerning for your safety.
+I had it happened to me in Haiti, not to the same extent that Jesus had, I’m very sure, and on a much smaller scale.
+People gathered around so quickly that I was getting crowded back into the vehicle.
+Truthfully, I was getting a little scared.

 In our everyday lives, we face different types of crowd pressure.
-Our minds can be bombarded, with a constant barrage of cacophonies.
-Stress comes in so many forms, pick your toxin, some people are stressed by finances, others by biting their fingernails too much.
+Our minds can get bombarded with a constant barrage of cacophonies.
+Stress comes in so many forms.
+Pick your toxin.
+People get stressed by finances, jobs, family, and even by biting their fingernails too much.